MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/webcontent.md

     ![Graphical user interface, application Description automatically generated](../../media/webview-developer-guide/image017.png)

 Great job!
-You added a custom WebSlate to your Unity scene and tested the interaction using the Mesh Emulator.
+You added a custom WebSlate to your Unity scene and tested the interaction in Mesh Emulation Mode.

 Now you're ready to upload the Environment to Mesh and share your creation with the world!